zefrenchwan/monocle/README.md

 Be sure that the website allows it and that the load is acceptable for that website.
 For instance, wikipedia says it: they provide their full content as a database, no need to webscrap them.

+Second, *this code deals with NLP model itself, no need to install anything else*.
+During the first launch, code will not find the right model, so it will download it.
+Reason is that spacy is a "technical detail" somehow, that an end user (you) does not have to bother with.
+It comes with a counterpart: if your website is not in french, you need to change the code to download the correct spacy model.

 Then, assume you want to scrap website `https://iamawebsite.fr`.
 Usage would be `pipenv run .\main.py https://iamawebsite.fr`